denniesia/beaunity/README.md

 - Moderators review and approve submitted content such as challenges or posts before they become publicly visible.

 🔔 **Automated Reminders & Notifications**
 - Scheduled tasks (via Celery & Redis) automatically send email notifications and reminders to keep users engaged.
+Additionally, email notifications are sent instantly when post or challenge is approved or new account is created.

 🌐 **Integrated API Support**
 - Select parts of the project expose API endpoints via Django REST Framework, enabling integration with frontend components or external services where needed.